cncf/memorials/carolyn-van-slyck.md

 She was a true leader of Women Who Go where she was there to support everybody in every way.
 From proposing an awesome emoji set to getting financial support for setting up a chapter she did it all.
 A driving force that will be greatly missed…

 We will all miss you very much Carolyn 🌈🦄✨.

+## Catherine Paganini

+Carolyn was an active and beloved member of our community.
+Dedicated and hardworking, she was always willing to lend a helping hand.
+Her commitment to providing open source projects with the tools they need to succeed played a crucial role in developing the TAG-CS Contributor Growth Working Group.
+Despite her many accomplishments, Carolyn remained humble and always eager to share her experiences and lessons learned with others.
+She was a wonderful human being, and her passing is a great loss to the entire community.
+We will greatly miss her 💔